 Technical Aspects of SIP Proxies: Modes of Operation

-A SIP proxy server will operate in one of two modes, depending on its level of sophistication.
-These two levels are:
+A SIP proxy server will operate in one of two modes (depending on its level of sophistication):

-A basic SIP server is what’s called ‘stateless’.
-That is, it just receives and transmits information needed to do its job but doesn’t keep any record of it.
-Once you’ve been connected to make a call or to the person receiving your message the stateless SIP server’s job is complete.
+Stateless SIP Proxies receive and transmit information needed to do their job, but don’t keep any record of it.
+Once you’ve connected to make a call or to the person receiving your message, the stateless SIP server’s job is complete.

 Key Benefits of a SIP Proxy

-While its main job is to keep a telecoms network running smoothly, a SIP proxy server offers a number of other key benefits, beyond those outlined above.
+While its main job is to keep a telecoms network running smoothly, a SIP proxy server offers several key benefits, beyond those outlined above

-Easy call forwarding: SIP proxies can also forward inward calls to several SIP devices, enabling them to ring on any number of phones.
-In a busy call center, for example, this can be a boon, as it ensures that inward calls are quickly answered.
-Or it can send a call to a list of phones in sequence and ring each one until the call is picked up.
+In a busy call center, for example, this can be a boon.
+It ensures a quick response to inbound calls.
+It can also send a call to a list of phones in sequence and ring each one until it’s answered.

-A SIP proxy server keeps calls flowing smoothly, ensuring that your VoIP call traffic is handled as efficiently as possible.
+A SIP proxy server keeps calls flowing smoothly, ensuring that your VoIP call traffic operates efficiently.
 It enables you to cut costs and easily scale as your business continues to grow.